 There are more than 230 million passenger journeys on the railway to and from London Waterloo every year – an increase of over 100 per cent in 20 years.
 Investment will transform the station and improve passenger services

-We’re investing £800m to improve and increase the capacity of London Waterloo, Britain’s busiest station and one of the country’s most used railways, with a programme of works from 2016 to 2018.
+We’re investing £800m to improve and increase the capacity of London Waterloo, Britain’s busiest station and one of the country’s most used railways, with a programme of work from 2016 to 2018.

-Work on the Waterloo and South West Upgrade started in April 2016 when we began developing the former Waterloo International Terminal for domestic services.
-The project is expected to be completed by December 2018 and will provide the biggest package of improvements to London Waterloo since the 1930s.
+Work on the Waterloo and South West upgrade started in April 2016 when we began re-developing the former Waterloo International Terminal for domestic services.
+The project is expected to be complete by December 2018 and will provide the biggest package of improvements to London Waterloo since the 1930s.